Nagaon District, Assam

 Population of Nagaon District

-As per the Census 2011, Nagaon District has a total population of 28,23,768 people, consisting of 14,39,112 males and 13,84,656 females.
-There are 5,59,340 households in the district with an average population density of 711 people per km².
-The table below shows the rural and urban breakup of population and households:
+According to the 2011 Census, Nagaon District had a population of 28,23,768 people living in 5,59,340 households.
+The population comprised 14,39,112 males and 13,84,656 females, with an average population density of 711 people per km².
+The table below provides a rural-urban comparison of these statistics.

 CategoryTotalRuralUrban